temporalio/proposals/php/php-rr-sdk.md

 // ...
 ```

+> Same client can be used to control the state and heartbeats of external activities.

 ## Implementation Details
 We propose to implement the SDK as module of [RoadRunner](https://github.com/spiral/roadrunner) application server.
 The server